k7f/ascesis/README.md

 ces Main { Arrow() }
 ```

-If a name given to a structure is `Main`, then it can't be
-instantiated explicitly.
-Instead, the instantiation of `Main` is
+Structure `Main` cannot be instantiated explicitly.
+Instead, the
-performed when a `.ces` file containing it is interpreted.
-All
+instantiation of `Main` is performed when a `.ces` file containing its
-structures defined in a file must have unique names.
+definition is being interpreted.
+All structures defined in a file
+must have unique names.

 Any full rule may be transformed into an equivalent rule expression
 consisting of a sequence of _open rules_ separated with (infix)
+addition operator (cf [implementation
-addition operator.
-The arrow above is thus equivalent to
+notes](spec/implementation-notes.md#full-rules)).
+The arrow above is
+thus equivalent to

 ```rust
 ces Arrow { { a -> b } + { b <- a } }